 Sports/Entertainment

-The outdoor pool complex is ideal for exercise and relaxation.
+The pleasantly heated water of the outdoor pool area guarantees comfortable swimming.
+Parasols are available to guests.
 The hot tub in the pool area promises pure relaxation.
-There are many ways to relax or stay active at the hotel, including tennis, a spa and massage treatments.
+There are many ways to relax or stay active at the hotel, including tennis, a gym and a spa.
 Additional amenities include an entertainment programme for children with a number of fun activities.

 Meals